 Why is more ozone found in polar regions than near the equator where more solar radiation occurs?
 Reexamination of the Brewer-Dobson solution (Fig 1) to that question has resulted in a differing conclusion:

 Brewer-Dobson equatorial ozone generation and slow stratospheric transport does not explain the complexities shown by actual satellite mapping.

 Thesis investigation uncovered a previously unrecognized climate forcing factor, paramagnetic oxygen, in a natural geophysical/atmospheric interaction.

 The Paramagnetic Oxygen Transport Thesis outlined the process by using ozone as a tracer.
-The thesis explains a global relationship between oxygen, ozone, and magnetic poles.
+The thesis explained a global relationship between oxygen, ozone, and magnetic poles.

 At mid-latitude tropopause folds and breaks, tropospheric oxygen converts to stratospheric ozone associated with jet streams.
 The exothermic conversion energizes the jet stream, increasing its velocity and forcing Rossby wave loops to meander widely.
 In the northern hemisphere the loops extend from 30 to 90 degrees latitude, causing extreme weather events and pulling warm air across Arctic sea ice.

 At high latitudes, paramagnetic oxygen is attracted to magnetic force fields between Antarctica and Australia and between Canada and Siberia.
 In the southern hemisphere the eccentric South Magnetic Pole attracts paramagnetic oxygen away from the rotational South Pole leaving an Oxygen Hole.
 CFCs collect on nacreous Polar Stratospheric Clouds and strip any remaining ozone.
 The resulting Ozone Hole is frigid and expands the Antarctic sea ice out to the latitude of the South Magnetic Pole.